 This will launch the Duplicator migration wizard.

-Click on the next button to continue.
+After that, click on the ‘Next’ button to continue.

 Duplicator will now import your WordPress database backup from the archive into your new database.

-Duplicator will now finish the migration and will show you a success screen.
 You can now click on the ‘Admin Login’ button to enter the WordPress admin area of your live site.

-Once you login to your live site, Duplicator will automatically clean up the installation files.
+Once you log in to your live site, Duplicator will automatically clean up the installation files.

 Step 1: Export Local WordPress Database

-The first thing you need to do is export your local WordPress database.
-We’ll be using phpMyAdmin to do that.
 If you are unfamiliar with it, then you might want to take a look at our guide to WordPress database management using phpMyAdmin.

 Simply go to http://localhost/phpmyadmin/

 and click on your WordPress database.
-Next, click on the Export button from the top menu bar.
+Next, click on the ‘Export’ button from the top menu bar.

-In the Export Method option, you can choose “Quick” or “Custom”.
+In the ‘Export method:’ option, you can choose ‘Quick’ or ‘Custom.’
 Custom will provide you with more options to export your database.

 Step 2: Upload WordPress Files to Live Site

-Now we’ll need to move all your website files to the live site.
+Now, we will need to move all your website files to the live site.

 To get started, go ahead and open your FTP client and connect to your web hosting account.